How to Build a Lean-to Shed

 Start by cutting two pieces of siding the same height and lean to the same size, filling the space for your doors together.
 There should be a little bit of a gap (1/4″) between trim boards all the way around and about the same size gap between them, but you don’t want much more.

 We will support this piece of wood, giving it more rigidity, by framing it with 1″ x 4″ pieces of lumber.
-This can be done on the inside or the outside, depending on the look you want to create.
+Depending on the look you want to create, this can be done on the inside or the outside.

-If you lean to do it on the outside, you can give your doors a “barn door look” by using a similar pattern to what is typically used for barn doors.
+If you prefer to do it on the outside, you can give your doors a “barn door look” by using a pattern similar to that typically used for barn doors.

-It’s essential to use 1″ x 4″ s which are straight and confirmed for this.
-They tend to be twisted when I buy them at my hardware store, local building department, hardware store, or home improvement warehouse, so I take the time to sort through their stock and find some good ones.
+It’s essential to use 1″ x 4″ s that are straight and confirmed for this.
+When I buy them at my hardware store, local building department, or home improvement warehouse, they tend to be twisted, so I take the time to sort through their stock and find some good ones.

 You want to assemble the doors on a flat surface, as attaching the door trim pieces to the doors will make any twist permanent.
 Glue, nail, or screw the door trim onto the doors, framing them and running diagonals.

-It is these diagonals, more than anything, which will help to hold the drip edge of the door flat and prevent warping.
+More than anything, these diagonals will help hold the drip edge of the door flat and prevent warping.
 Add one piece on the backside of one of the doors, overlapping the edge to close the extra space between them.

-With the doors made, you only have to hang some sheets, metal brackets, and metal brackets up on them and add some hardware.
+Once the doors are made, you only have to hang some sheets and metal brackets on them and add some hardware.

-Be sure to caulk all the seams between wood pieces before applying the paint to your own lean-to go-to-go-to-go storage shed sheds and shed sheds and shed kits, and build lean to go-to-go full-on lean to go-to go storage shed sheds to make whole, thin to go-to go storage shed sheds that siding and door trim.
-A contrasting color is usually used for the door and door trim boards and boards.
+Be sure to caulk all the seams between wood pieces before applying the paint to your lean-to storage shed sheds and shed sheds and shed kits, and build go-to-go full-on lean to go-to go storage shed sheds to make whole, thin to go-to go storage shed sheds that siding and door trim.
+A contrasting color is usually used for the door and door trim boards.